Study: Breast cancer screening should be tailored to a woman’s risk factors and breast density

 - Beginning at age 30:

-- clinical breast examination by a health care provider every 6 months starting at age 30.
+- clinical breast examination by a health care provider every 6 months starting at age 30

-- recommend yearly .
+- recommend yearly mammogram

-- recommend yearly with contrast.
+- recommend yearly MRI with and without contrast

 - Beginning at age 20:

-- clinical breast examination by a health care provider every 6 months.
+- clinical breast examination by a healthcare provider every 6 months

 - Beginning at age 30

-- recommend yearly .
+- recommend yearly mammogram

 - Consider risk reducing mastectomy.